nicehash/excavator/README.md

 # NiceHash Excavator

-**Development of Excavator is terminated until further notice.**
+**Development of Excavator has been returned.
+More news are following. **

-We recommend using NiceHash Miner Legacy instead: https://github.com/nicehash/NiceHashMinerLegacy/releases

 ---